vishwaranjanpandey/docker/03-containers/readme.txt

 	docker run -d nginx ( creates a new container in detached mode ) docker ps  -- displays the running containers, note down the container id docker exec -it <container id> bash

+	dcoker ps >>>>>
+CONTAINER ID   IMAGE                     COMMAND                  CREATED      STATUS        PORTS                    NAMES 63c93bf9b383   sonarqube:lts-community   "/opt/sonarqube/dock…"   5 days ago   Up 26 hours   0.0.0.0:9000->9000/tcp,  sonar

+	[ CMD ] command field says whatever the first thing run inside the container what should happen inside the container and respective process should up and running and serve the end user.
+	[PORTS] How to access application from outside from the machine

 how to come out of a container
 	ctrl pq ( it is mandatory to use this command always )